Consensys will develop technology for a central bank digital currency proof-of-concept.

 “Consensys is thrilled to lead this implementation of CBDC for cross-border payments.
 We are humbled to work on the development of Hong Kong’s Financial infrastructure,” stated Charles d’Haussy, Director of Hong Kong, Consensys.

-Please visit consensys.net for more information on blockchain-based CBDC architectures.
+Please visit consensys.io for more information on blockchain-based CBDC architectures.